The Dark Side of Plant Medicine

 • To be asked to go for a private session with the shaman/healer

-• Being told that you are special and have special powers, you are better than others and you need special attention (grooming)
+• Being told that you are unique and have special powers, you are better than others, and you need special attention (grooming)

-• The use of additional psychoactive plants outside of ceremony (especially in a private setting)
+• The use of additional psychoactive plants outside of the ceremony (especially in a private setting)

-• Being told that you have a special problem that will take some extra work/ceremony/sessions and this will cost extra money outside of the agreement.
+• Being told you have a special problem will require extra work/ceremony/sessions, which will cost extra money outside of the agreement.

 • Gaslighting (convincing victims that nothing really happened or that what happened was part of their healing and happened for their own good)